Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Events, processes and resilience metrics

 Performance curves that track in time the negative of the cumulative number of unrestored outages or customers or other quantities are routinely used in studies of resilience to track the progress in time of resilience events \cite{PanteliPS17FLEP,NanRESS17,PanteliPROCIEEE17,StankovicPS22,PoudelSJ19}.
 Accordingly, we define the component performance curve $P(t)$ as the negative of the cumulative number of unrestored outages in an event. ($P(t)$ is also the cumulative number of restores at time $t$ minus the cumulative number of outages at time $t$ \cite{CarringtonPS21}.)
 Component performance curves for two events are shown in Fig.~\ref{fig:events}. $P(t)$ decrements by one when there is an outage and increments by one when there is a restore.
 In particular, $P(t)$ is initially zero, the event starts at $o_1$ when the cumulative number of failures $P(t)$ first decrements from zero, and ends at $r_n$ when $P(t)$ increases to return to zero.
 The events group together the successive outages that have some overlap in duration.
 Events in our distribution utility data (2944 total events in area 1 and 3706 in area 2) are of all sizes, ranging from a single outage that is restored without involving any other outages to the largest event with more than 100 overlapping outages.

-In an event with $n$ outages, we write $o_1\le o_2\le ...\le o_n$ for the outage times in the order in which they occur and $r_1\le r_2\le ...\le r_n$ for the restore times in the order in which they occur.
-The outages happen in the time interval $[o_1,o_n]$ and the restores happen in the time interval $[r_1,r_n]$, and typically in real data the restores start before the outages end so that these time intervals overlap.
+In an event with $n$ outages, we write $o_1\le o_2\le ...\le o_n$ for the outage times in the order in which they occur and $r_1\le r_2\le ...\le r_n$ for the restore times in the order in which they occur.\footnote{Since the restores times $r_1\le r_2\le...\le r_n$ are in the order in which they occur, they are usually not in the same order as their corresponding outages.
+For example, $r_1$ is the restore time of the outage that gets restored first, and this may or may not be the restore of the outage $o_1$ that occurred first.} The outages happen in the time interval $[o_1,o_n]$ and the restores happen in the time interval $[r_1,r_n]$.
+In real data the restores typically start before the outages end, so these time intervals overlap.
 We write $c_k$ for the number of customers outaged at the $k$th outage.

 The component performance curve $P(t)$ tracking the number of unrestored outages easily generalizes to a customer performance curve $P^{\rm cust}(t)$ that tracks the number of unrestored customers: $P^{\rm cust}(t)$ is the negative of the cumulative number of unrestored customers in an event.